Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Future works and relations to other theories

 There are several directions we would like to explore further starting from our work on the DT theory of $[\C^2/\Z_{n+1}]\times \Pj^1$.

-\begin{enumerate}[$\bullet$] \item We expect that the relative Gromov-Witten theory of $[\C^2/\Z_{n+1}]\times \Pj^1$ also corresponds to the quantum cohomology of $\Hilb([\C^2/\Z_{n+1}])$, and thus would complete the above diagram.
+\begin{enumerate}[$\bullet$] \item We expect that the relative Gromov--Witten theory of $[\C^2/\Z_{n+1}]\times \Pj^1$ also corresponds to the quantum cohomology of $\Hilb([\C^2/\Z_{n+1}])$, and thus would complete the above diagram.
 The result would provide a new example of orbifold relative GW/DT correspondence.

 \item Raised by Ruan \cite{Ruan, BG}, the crepant resolution conjecture states that the orbifold GW theory of a Gorenstein orbifold should be equivalent to the GW theory of its crepant resolution (if exists), possibly up to change of variables and analytic continuation.
-The crepant resolution conjecture for DT theory is raised by Bryan \cite{Br}, with the Hard-Lefschetz condition.
+The crepant resolution conjecture for DT theory is raised by Bryan--Graber \cite{Br}, with the Hard-Lefschetz condition.

-Our result, compared with the work of Maulik-Oblomkov \cite{MOb09-DT}, can be viewed as a crepant resolution correspondence for relative DT theory.
+Our result, compared with the work of Maulik--Oblomkov \cite{MOb09-DT}, can be viewed as a crepant resolution correspondence for relative DT theory.
 It turns out that the correspondence is just given by wall crossing to a different chamber in the root space associated to the cyclic quiver variety.
 The invariants, or operators, are related to each other without change of variables but with analytic continuation.

 \item Let $\mathcal{C}$ be a 1-dimensional DM stack, and $L_1$, $L_2$ be line bundles on $\mathcal{C}$.
 The total space of $L_1\oplus L_2$ can be viewed as an orbifold local curve.
-For those $\mathcal{C}$ with transversal $A_n$-singularities, i.e. locally looks like $[\C^2/\Z_{n+1}]$, as an analogy to \cite{BP, OP-DT}, we expect that there exists a TQFT formalism which determines the GW and DT theory of $L_1\oplus L_2$.
+For those orbifold local curve with transversal $A_n$-singularities, i.e. locally looks like $[\C^2/\Z_{n+1}]$, as an analogy to \cite{BP, OP-DT}, we expect that there exists a TQFT formalism which determines the GW and DT theory of $L_1\oplus L_2$.
 This will be pursued in future works. \end{enumerate}